jsfix-ci/helpful-components/README.md

 ##### Props

-* children - (Node(s) / Required) - The element(s) to insert inside this one.
+* children - (Node(s), Required) - The element(s) to insert inside this one.
-* align - (Boolean / Optional) - Force the sibling elements to be centered, and fill the width of this container.
+* align - (Boolean, Optional) - Force the sibling elements to be centered, and fill the width of this container.